How to Build a Morning Routine You Actually Keep

 Before you design your ideal morning, design your minimum viable morning.

-This is the version you can do when you are exhausted, when the children did not sleep, when the week has been relentless, when you have fifteen minutes and nothing more.
+This is the version you can do when you are exhausted, when the children did not sleep, when you have fifteen minutes and nothing more.
 The absolute floor — the smallest version of your routine that still counts as showing up for yourself.

 When you know your minimum, you always have somewhere to land.
 On the hard days, you do the minimum.
 On the easier days, you build on it.
 But you never fall all the way to nothing — because nothing is much harder to recover from than something small.